Skip to main content

 (2) Statewide, in which the state establishes a rate used on a statewide basis to pay for services specified in paragraph (F)(1) of this rule.

-(D) For the services listed in this paragraph, a per-job bid rate shall be negotiated between the provider and the individual's case manager.
+(D) For the services listed in this paragraph, the provider and the Ohio department of aging or its designee negotiate a per-job rate.

-(1) A per-job bid rate shall be used for the following services:
+(1) A per-job bid rate applies to the following services:

 (a) Community transition;